litexlang/litex-official-documents/Tutorial/Inline_Statements.md

 In the previous sections, we are exploring how to map mathematical expressions to Litex statements.
 You can see Litex is a very intuitive language because it maps mathematical concepts directly to Litex statements.

-Remember the three properties of Litex?
-Intuitiveness, Simplicity, and Expressiveness.
-Now we are going to appreciate the simplicity of Litex through inline statements.

 People are always more receptive to things they’re familiar with.
 That’s why Litex adopts Python-style syntax, using line breaks to structure code.
 This not only keeps the code organized but also lowers the learning curve for users.

-However, in daily writing, people are accustomed to writing statements in a single paragraph.
+However, in daily writing, people are also very familiar with writing statements in a single paragraph.
 Using Python-style syntax can sometimes make code occupy excessively many lines.
 So Litex provides a way to write statements in a single line.

 When you find yourself writing a sequence of statements in a single line one after another, when you are writing a specific fact, follow it with `,`; when you are writing a `forall` statement, follow it with `;`.
 When it is the last statement, the `,` or `;` is optional.